 processing and canning.
 There is a distinction there.
 I have not used

 If you want to can soups for storage on your shelf, I've included directions on how to adapt any soup recipe for home canning.

 Stock or broth is a main ingredient in most of my soups.
 If you have

 not tried to made your own stock..... you don't know what you are

 Keep in mind this is a pdf file that is best downloaded to your computer rather than a kindle or other device.

 An e-book is a pdf file that you can download and save to your

 Print the entire book, or only the pages you choose.
 Place this in a 3 ring notebook and you are ready to go!

-A PDF file can be downloaded and read right on your computer.
-Or printed and placed in a notebook for your convenience.
+Please note... this is a pdf file.
+It is best to download and read right on your computer.
+Or printed and placed in a notebook

 You can also read a PDF on your Kindle or iPad.
 To do so, follow these instructions.